 Virtuosity unleashed!
 This was very impulsive, if not explosive, and very fast, to the point where many of the fast motifs appeared blurred, unclear, if not superficial.
 All in favor of the mere show / effect?
 The final, virtuosic splash in this series, a pianistic showpiece with a thundering final chord?
 Yes, the audience liked it…

-Federico Colli obviously aimed at presenting a “big show”—not just through his somewhat extravagant / unusual dressing style, but also through his playing.
+Federico Colli obviously wanted to present a “big show”.
+Not just through his somewhat extravagant / unusual dressing style, but also through his playing.
 He aimed at the big, theatrical musical gestures, irrespective of the composer’s original intent.
 Music turned into a tool for him to present his abilities, to impress the audience.
 Unlike others, who seem to immerse themselves into the music, the instrument, he was very much aware of the audience, as one could gather from occasional glimpses into the nave, or from how he accepted the applause.
 I sometimes wondered whether his facial mimics were spontaneous / subconscious, or intentional?

 Of course, this should not affect the judgement of his performance.
 However, it was in line with the music that he presented.
 Music to him seems to be a tool to impress the audience.
 He is not so much the servant of the composer and his oeuvre, but somebody who wants to present his own, personal view.

-Of course, performances are meant to be individually shaped, subjective—within limits: if the program states that an artist presents Scarlatti, I expect something that reflects that composer’s intent.
+Of course, performances are meant to be individually shaped, subjective.
+Within limits: if the program states that an artist presents Scarlatti, I expect something that reflects that composer’s intent.
 Here, the music was rather far away from the original works, to a degree where I would call it “Federico Colli’s transcription of Scarlatti’s sonatas”.
-As such, I would call it impressive (and certainly very entertaining)—but calling this “Sonatas by Scarlatti” is taking it a step too far.
+As such, I would call it impressive (and certainly very entertaining).
+However, calling this “Sonatas by Scarlatti” is taking it a step too far.
 See my posting “Authenticity and Originality — Antagonists in Music Interpretation?” for further considerations & thoughts in this context.

 The Partita No.2 for Violin solo in D minor, BWV 1004 by Johann Sebastian Bach (1685 – 1750) ends with one of Bach’s most well-known movement: the famous Chaconne (Ciaccona).
 The popularity of this movement ranges from the 19th century to this day.
 A clear indication for how highly people rate this music is that numerous composers and artists have created transcriptions and arrangements.
 One famous transcription is for piano, left hand only, by Johannes Brahms (1833 – 1897).